kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 Use case:
 - base\consistent load
-- known and understood growth
+- known and understood growth (you know how much capacity you need)
-- critical system\components
+- critical system\components (higher priority for the reserved instances)

 **On-demand**